kearutherford/BerkeleyForestsAnalytics/README.md

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an individual tree.

-2.  `site` Must be a variable (column) in the provided dataframe or tibble.
+2.  `site` Must be a character variable (column) in the provided dataframe or tibble.
 Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.

-3.  `plot` Must be a variable (column) in the provided dataframe or tibble.
+3.  `plot` Must be a character variable (column) in the provided dataframe or tibble.
 Identifies the plot in which the individual tree was measured.
-The class of this variable will be coerced to character.

 4.  `exp_factor` Must be a numeric variable (column) in the provided dataframe or tibble.
 The expansion factor specifies the number of trees per hectare (or per acre) that a given plot tree represents.

-5.  `status` Must be a variable (column) in the provided dataframe or tibble.
+5.  `status` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies whether the individual tree is alive (1) or dead (0).
-The class of this variable will be coerced to factor.

-6.  `decay_class` Must be a variable (column) in the provided dataframe or tibble (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
+6.  `decay_class` Must be a character variable (column) in the provided dataframe or tibble (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
 For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
-The class of this variable will be coerced to character.

-7.  `species` Must be a variable (column) in the provided dataframe or tibble.
+7.  `species` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
     Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “General background information for tree biomass estimations” below).
-The class of this variable will be coerced to character.

-8.  `dbh` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+8.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters or inches.

-9.  `ht` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+9.  `ht` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the height of the individual tree in either meters or feet.

 10. `sp_codes` Not a variable (column) in the provided dataframe or tibble.
 Specifies whether the species variable follows the